luxfi/cli/cmd/commands.md

---custom-vm-path string             file path of custom vm to use --custom-vm-repo-url string         custom vm repository url --debug                             enable blockchain debugging (default true) --evm                               use the Subnet-EVM as the base template --evm-chain-id uint                 chain ID to use with Subnet-EVM --evm-defaults                      deprecation notice: use '--production-defaults' --evm-token string                  token symbol to use with Subnet-EVM --external-gas-token                use a gas token from another blockchain -f, --force                         overwrite the existing configuration if one exists --from-github-repo                  generate custom VM binary from github repository
+--custom-vm-path string             file path of custom vm to use --custom-vm-repo-url string         custom vm repository url --debug                             enable blockchain debugging (default true) --evm                               use the EVM as the base template --evm-chain-id uint                 chain ID to use with EVM --evm-defaults                      deprecation notice: use '--production-defaults' --evm-token string                  token symbol to use with EVM --external-gas-token                use a gas token from another blockchain -f, --force                         overwrite the existing configuration if one exists --from-github-repo                  generate custom VM binary from github repository